nokxs/iobroker-javascript-vs-code-extension/README.md

 If the script is synced to your local disk, it will also be moved there.

 ### Create scripts and subdirectories
 Right click on an existing directory to create a new file in this directory or in the root directory.
 It is possible to create subdirectories, TypeScript files and JavaScript files.
-Newly created scripts are immediatly uploaded to the server as stoped scripts.
+Newly created scripts are immediately uploaded to the server as stopped scripts.

 ### Delete scripts
 Scripts can be deleted on your ioBroker server via the script explorer.
 Right click on a script, select `Delete` and confirm that the script shall be really be deleted.
 If the script is synced to